 4. Cost of health insurance for children

-The guidelines above applies to net resources up to $8,550.00/month.
+The guidelines above apply to net resources up to $8,550.00/month.
 If an Obligor makes more than $8,550.00/month, the guidelines apply up to $8,550.00.
 The child support amount can then be adjusted based on whether the child’s needs are greater than the amount of support.

 It is important to remember that the typical assumptions regarding joint managing conservatorship, a standard possession schedule, and child support may not apply in your case.
 You should make sure your attorney has a complete understanding of the facts and circumstances to be able to advise you appropriately and seek orders tailored to fit your particular needs.